MohamedAbouelmagd00/HR-Analytics-Power-BI/README.md

         ![Untitled](README/Untitled%2032.png)

-    3. Select an appropriate visualization that displays the `% Attrition Rate` based on years working for Atlas Labs.
+    3. Select an appropriate visualization that displays the `% Attrition Rate` based on years working for The Company.
     Rename the chart "Attrition by Tenure".

         ![Untitled](README/Untitled%2033.png)